Learning Outcomes

 Archaeological Institute of America (AIA) Lectures

-Dickinson College hosts one to two AIA lectures each year.
+Dickinson College hosts one or two AIA lectures each year.
 The lectures are given by distinguished archaeologists working around the world on a variety of major topics in the field.
-In addition to attending the lectures, students often have an opportunity to meet the speaker during an information gathering at the campus café.
-Students learn about the guests' research and teaching and can ask questions about opportunities for research and education.
+In addition to attending the lectures, students often have an opportunity to meet the speaker during an informal gathering.
+Students learn about the guests' research and teaching and can ask questions about opportunities for research and practical experience.

 Courses